 - The buyer can feel confident that the vehicle will not be sold to another individual.

 Sellers specify a deposit amount during the listing process.
 Sellers can require an immediate deposit of up to $500 or up to $2,000 on a standard deposit from the winning bidder at checkout

 Vehicles offered on Craigslist, AutoTrader, or other online sites are not eBay transactions, even if they claim to be.
 If you’re bidding on a vehicle on eBay, it will appear in the Bids/Offers section of My eBay - opens in new window or tab.
 If you suspect a potential scam, let us know by emailing email@example.com.

 Vehicle Purchase Protection (VPP) - opens in new window or tab is included in most vehicle purchases and covers up to $100,000 or the vehicle’s purchase price, whichever is lower.

 Vehicle Purchase Protection (VPP) Overview

 - VPP provides protection at no additional cost for certain losses associated with fraud, such as non-delivery of the vehicle, undisclosed title defects, and certain undisclosed vehicle defects when your purchase meets the VPP eligibility and coverage requirements

-- Together with eBay, an independent service provider will determine whether you have suffered a loss that is reimbursable by the VPP program and the reimbursement amount
+- An independent service provider will work with eBay to determine whether you have suffered a loss that is reimbursable by the VPP program and what that reimbursement amount would be

-- Restrictions Apply.
-Click here to read the eligibility requirements and coverage restrictions - opens in new window or tab
+- Restrictions apply.
+Find out more about the eligibility requirements and coverage restrictions - opens in new window or tab

 Buying parts and accessories